sungnga/react-revents/README.md

       setValues({ ...values, [name]: value });
     }
     ```
-  - Write a handleFormSubmit method creates an event
+  - Write a handleFormSubmit method that creates an event
     - Console log the values state for now
     ```javascript
     function handleFormSubmit() {